Andrea290799/MicroRNA-profiling-of-severe-uncontrolled-allergic-asthmatic-patients/Additional_code/README.md

+# Additional code

+In this folder there are some scripts used for graphical representation.

 ## _Heatmap.R_
 This script was used to perform a hierarchical clustering (distance: Manhatan, method: complete), by depicting a heatmap.
 Used data were expression values of the 40 differentially expressed miRNAs in each group of patients (normalized by Z-score).